lucasnell/jackalope/README.md

 ## Overview

+For studies using high-throughput sequencing (HTS) data, simulations can be vital for planning sampling design and testing bioinformatic tools.
+However, most HTS sequencing tools provide only very simple ways of adding deviations from a reference genome.
+For HTS studies that focus on patterns of genomic variation among individuals, populations, or species, having a tool that can simulate realistic patterns of molecular evolution and generate HTS data from those simulations would be quite useful.

 `jackalope` simply and efficiently simulates (i) variants from reference genomes and (ii) reads from both Illumina and Pacific Biosciences (PacBio) platforms.
 It can either read reference genomes from FASTA